 We encourage news tips and information related to this area of Silver Spring.
 You may remain anonymous if you so choose, but please let us know how to contact you with questions or other follow up.
-Send tips, etc., to email@example.com.
+Send tips here.

 Mike Mowery is an active community member and business owner.
-He is a founding member of Source of the Spring, partner of Fenton Street Market, director of Leo’s Run, and president of Outerloop Management, a music management firm representing 40-plus internationally recognized artists.
+He is a founding member of Source of the Spring, partner of Fenton Street Market, director of Leo’s Run, and president of Outerloop Group, a music management firm and record label representing 40-plus internationally recognized artists.
 Mike holds a bachelor of science degree in environmental studies from the University of California at Santa Barbara.
 He lives in East Silver Spring with his wife Caroline.
-You can reach him at firstname.lastname@example.org.